What Makes a Good Nurse? 10 Things to Look For When Hiring

 Written by Alexa Davidson, MSN, RN Content Writer, IntelyCare

-If your healthcare facility is affected by the nurse staffing shortage, nurse hiring is likely an ongoing discussion.
+If your healthcare facility is affected by the nurse staffing shortage, nurse hiring is likely an ongoing challenge.
 It takes a team effort between human resources and hiring managers to attract qualified nurses to your facility.
-As your team collaborates, they may ask, What makes a good nurse, anyway?
+As your team collaborates, they may be wondering what characteristics of a nurse they should be looking for when interviewing candidates.

-In this guide, we share the top 10 qualities to look for in a nurse.
-Once you nail down what you’re looking for in a candidate, be sure to check out our guides for selecting the best registered nurse interview questions and LPN interview questions.
+In this guide, we share 10 of the top skills and qualities of a good nurse to look for during the hiring process.
+Having a good understanding of the needs of your facility will help you write a more effective job description and reach the right candidates.
+Once you nail down what you’re looking for in a candidate, be sure to check out our guides for selecting the best RN interview questions and LPN interview questions to ask potential candidates.

-What Are the 10 Qualities of a Good Nurse?
+What Are the 10 Characteristics of a Good Nurse?

-You’ll be able to see a nurse’s clinical experience and education on a nursing resume.
+You’ll be able to see a nurse’s clinical experience and education on their nursing resume.
 This is an effective way to quickly determine if their background aligns with the role.
-However, it takes a little investigation to uncover a nurse’s soft skills, which can be just as important as clinical skills.
+However, it takes further investigation to uncover a nurse’s soft skills, which can be just as important as clinical skills.

 1. Empathy